P-Pelletier/Global-health-sciences-response-to-COVID-19/README.md

 ## Run the analysis

+First run: Stats/get_stats.py and create_network.py which will give the data for the rest of the scripts.

 Second run: Stats/netwadaptation.r
 This produce the Fig1 D using "country_pub_info.csv" and "edge_list.csv" to compute the kernel regression.